Building TIC-80

 Check that MinGW works

-- To check MinGW works for you, open a new command prompt and run
+- To check that MinGW works for you, open a new command prompt and run

 gcc --version